Case Study Of Apple Inc.

 3.1 Forecast

-For the entire fiscal year, Apple services revenue has the potential to sustain growth in the upcoming years and is projected to reach an estimated $100 billion by fiscal 2025, reflecting an increase from $85 billion in fiscal 2023.
+For the entire fiscal year, Apple's services revenue has the potential to sustain growth in the upcoming years and is projected to reach an estimated $100 billion by fiscal 2025, reflecting an increase from $85 billion in fiscal 2023.

 Apple has faced some challenges in its financial performance in recent years, particularly with revenue falling for several quarters.
-However, the company partially offset those declines with higher net income, and growth in the services segment reached $22.3 billion, up 16.3% year over year, record growth rate.
+However, the company partially offset those declines with higher net income, and growth in the services segment reached $22.3 billion, up 16.3% year over year, a record growth rate.
 Not only did that beat Wall Street’s estimates for services revenue, it actually beat it by nearly $1% billion.
-And services already account for nearly 25% of total revenue, making it the second-largest business iPhone sales.
+And services already account for nearly 25% of total revenue, making it the second-largest business in iPhone sales.

 Specific to the implementation of Apple, it can be summarized from the following aspects:

-Limited sale: Although Apple does not deliberately control the output of products to create the illusion that the market is in short supply, it increase the scarcity of products through limited sale, thus improving the value perception of products.
+Limited sale: Although Apple does not deliberately control the output of products to create the illusion that the market is in short supply, it increases the scarcity of products through limited sale, thus improving the value perception of products.

 Information confidentiality: Apple Inc. will strictly control the disclosure of information before the release of new products.
-This strict information condfidentiality system creates a sense of mystery for iPhone and further stimulates consumers’ purchase desire.
+This strict information confidentiality system creates a sense of mystery for iPhone and further stimulates consumers’ purchase desire.

 Risks

-U.S. Department of Justice and multi-state antitrust lawsuit against Apple :In March 2024, the U.S. Department of justice, together with attorney general from 15 states and District of Columbia, filed a lawsuit against Apple, alleging violations of section 2 of the Sherman Antitrust Act, primarily related to monopolistic market issues.
+U.S. Department of Justice and multi-state antitrust lawsuit against Apple: In March 2024, the U.S. Department of Justice, together with attorneys general from 15 states and the District of Columbia, filed a lawsuit against Apple, alleging violations of section 2 of the Sherman Antitrust Act, primarily related to monopolistic market issues.

-The lawsuit could force Apple to change its policies, business strategies, products and applications, and may even require it to divest some of its assets.
+The lawsuit could force Apple to change its policies, business strategies, products, and applications, and may even require it to divest some of its assets.

 Conclusion